rwang5412/drl/README.md

 chmod +x setup.sh
 source setup.sh
 ```
 at the root directory of this repository.
-This script will setup a new conda env, install some additional pip packages, and finally install mujoco210.
+This script will setup a new conda env, install some additional pip packages, and install mujoco210.

 You should then be able to run the tests.
 Start with sim tests first, then env tests, then finally algo test.
-Run
+Run:
 ```
 python test.py --sim
 python test.py --env